GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

     {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/LV2itIZXoZTLdgetsUwz.png", alt="Screenshot of
     selecting the only-invited-users option", width="800", height="211" %}

 These steps create a new group publisher account.
 The Google Group you selected is linked to this new publisher account, and the group email is the new group publisher account's email.

+{% Aside %}
+Once you finish the group publishing setup, it can take up to 30 minutes for developers in your group to see the changes.
+{% endAside %}

 ## Adding developers to the group publisher

-Your dashboard page will show the new group publisher account and the linked Google Group.
+Your developer console will show the new group publisher account and the linked Google Group.
 You can [add or remove developers](https://groups.google.com/).

-{% Aside %}
+{% Aside "caution" %}
+Be careful with the membership of your group publisher groups.
 Any Chrome Web Store developer who is a member of the linked group can act on behalf of the new publisher account.
 For example, they can edit items, publish items, and edit the publisher's display name.
 {% endAside %}

 To maintain security over your items, we recommend that you manage your group in carefully: